 As of version 1.2 of PCR 2019:14 Construction products, it includes an annex (Annex 2) explaining and illustrating the basic principles of collecting, reporting, and checking the mass balance of biogenic carbon and calculating the GWP-biogenic results.
 Below is included a short version of this.
 For more information, see Annex 2 in PCR 2019:14, which also includes an illustrative example.

-According to the modular principle of EN 15804, if there is a biogenic CO2 emission, the initial uptake of this biogenic carbon shall be reported in the life-cycle stage/module where the emission occurs (unless the biogenic carbon is part of the product or the packaging; see guidance below).
-This means that such emissions and uptakes are balanced out in each individual life-cycle stage/module.
-When calculating the GWP-biogenic results, an emission of biogenic CO2 and its uptake can therefore be set to zero for all flows that do not end up as content of the product or the packaging.'
+If there is a biogenic CO2 emission that is not from the burning or degradation of the product or its packaging, the initial uptake of this biogenic carbon shall be reported in the life-cycle stage (or module) where the emission occurs.
+This means that such emissions and uptakes will be balanced out in each individual life-cycle stage (or module).
+When calculating the GWP-biogenic results, an emission of biogenic CO2 and its uptake can therefore be set to zero for all flows that do not end up as content of the product or the packaging.
+Note that this concerns when the biogenic carbon is emitted as CO2; if the biogenic carbon uptake is instead, for example, released as CH4, the GWP-biogenic results will not be zero in each individual life-cycle stage (or module).

 When calculating the GWP-biogenic results, the LCA practitioner may notice that the LCI data as provided by the LCA tool/LCI database are not (normally) balanced out in each life-cycle stage/module, since the software/databases are not designed for this kind of calculation.
 Ideally this could be corrected by adding a sequestration of biogenic CO2 in the LCI within the same life-cycle stage/module.
 Alternatively, the emissions can be “neglected” by setting the CFs of these emissions to zero.
 Both alternatives follow the modular approach where the biogenic CO2 emissions are balanced out in each life-cycle stage/module.